KateMcGuane/static-website/README.md

 Use this part of the README to link to your TESTING.md file - you can view the example TESTING.md file [here](milestone1-testing.md)

 ## Credits

 👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

-The Credits section is where you can credit all the people and sources you used throughout your project.
+### Markup
+The general format of my markup is based on the sample work by kera-cudmore.
+- readme-examples/milestone1-readme.md

 ### Code Used